blmayer/smail/README.md

 ## Requirements

 - a shell, I used zsh
-- telnet, on my Mac I used brew to install it
 - openssl

+For gmail you'l need to create app passwords, and use them on the configuration step.

 ## Installing

-Run `make install`.
+Run `make check` and if you see no errors proceed with `make install`.

 ## Configuring